Softpanorama

 Introduction

-You now have a SecureID token assigned to you and your Unix shell was changed to a SecureID shell on one or more DMZ server accounts.
-Please print this document and follow each step carefully.
+You now have a SecureID token assigned to you and your Unix shell was changed to a SecureID shell.

 Please understand that the token generates only a one-time password, not the whole passcode.
 The passcode consists of two parts PIN and one-time-password generated by token that should be entered one after another without any delimiters in between: